 I look into how law addresses the limitations of science in predicting the impact of energy-transitional technology on the environment.
 In doing so, my PhD project uses the legal transplants method of comparative law to highlight the movement and contextual reshaping of the precautionary principle in different legal systems by focusing on the case study of hydraulic fracturing (fracking).

-Shashi is currently pursuing his PhD at the University of Surrey and is associated as a researcher with Surrey Centre for International and Environmental Law.
-His research is funded by the Faculty of Arts and Social Science at the University of Surrey.
-Before this, he was a visiting researcher with the Centre for Energy, Petroleum & Mineral Law and Policy (CEPMLP) - University of Dundee, Scotland.
-He completed his LLM (with distinction) from Central European University (CEU), Austria.
-His research-based LLM was fully funded by CEU.
+My PhD research is funded by the Faculty of Arts and Social Science at the University of Surrey.
+Before this, I was a visiting researcher with the Centre for Energy, Petroleum & Mineral Law and Policy (CEPMLP) at the University of Dundee, Scotland.
+I have completed my LLM (with distinction) from Central European University (CEU), Austria.
+CEU fully funded his research-based LLM.

 Doctoral researcher in environmental regulations, University of Surrey

 Central European University , Comparative Constitutional Law

 The Oil and Gas Sector in India: Balancing Business Policies and Public Interest by the Supreme Court of India, Global Energy Law and Sustainability